 Seven teams bid for Kosuke Fukudome's services out of high school, but he opted instead to go to the industrial leagues.
 In 1996 he won a silver medal in the Olympics.
 In the 1997 Intercontinental Cup, he was on the Japanese squad that stunned Cuba, handing the Cubans their first Gold Medal game loss in 15 years.
 Fukudome hit only .190/.217/.286 in the event while splitting time between DH and third base.
 Due to his struggles, he sat out the historic finale.

-He was the number one draft pick of the Chunichi Dragons in 1999 and became a star immediately.
+He was the number one draft pick of the Chunichi Dragons in 1999 (seven of the twelve teams picked him, a record for a high schooler, with Chunichi winning the lottery for his rights; the record was tied by Kotaro Kiyomiya 18 years later) and became a star immediately.
 As a rookie he hit .284/.359/.451 with 16 homers as the regular shortstop despite an 0-27 slump at one point.
 He got a hit in the NPB All-Star Game, the last rookie to do so until Shun Takayama in 2016.
 In 2001, Fukudome was converted to 3B/OF and in 2002 he became the Dragons' RF.
 That year he led the Central League in batting average (.343) and doubles (42), was third in slugging (.537), third in OBP (.456) and 2nd in hits (186), making his first Best Nine team.

 In 2003 Fukudome hit .313/.401/.604 - he led the Central in OBP, runs (107) and triples (11) and was second to Alex Ramirez in slugging, second in the league in walks (78) and third in RBI (96) as he again made the Best Nine.
 He hit 34 homers and reached double digits in every extra-base hit category.
 Fukudome led the 2003 Asian Championship with 5 RBI, helping Japan win Gold.
 In '04, Fukudome was again doing well, though not as good as in 2003 (.277/.367/.569), but he lost time due to the 2004 Olympics and then injured his finger on September 1st when he was hit by Tsuyoshi Shimoyanagi pitch.
 He hit .316/.386/.605 with 3 homers, 11 runs and 10 RBI in 9 games in the Olympics, helping Japan to a bronze medal.
 He was second to Ariel Pestano in RBI and tied Yurendell de Caster, Yoshinobu Takahashi and Brett Roneberg for the most homers.
 Due to his injury, Fukudome missed the Japan Series, which the Dragons lost 4 games to 3 absent their star hitter.
 He still managed to lead the Central with 7 triples.